 HOW TO HANDLE BRN INVESTIGATORS

 The letter is easy to deal with.
-Most people will head straight to Google and will hopefully find me, who will tell you emphatically, “DO NOT SIGN ANYTHING OR SAY ANYTHING WITHOUT REPRESENTAION!”
-The phone call is a bit more surprising, so you may have agreed to a meeting before you get your wits about you and have a moment to process… then you Google and find me, who says “that’s ok, we can reschedule and we will be there with you!”
-It is the bombardment of the sneak attack that throws nurses for a loop- when they open their front door and there is an officer on their front steps with what looks like a gun under their blazer and a cup for a urine sample in their hand.
+Most people will head straight to Google and hopefully find me, who will tell you emphatically, “DO NOT SIGN ANYTHING OR SAY ANYTHING WITHOUT REPRESENTATION!”
+The phone call is a bit more surprising, so you may have agreed to a meeting before you get your wits about you and have a moment to process… then you Google and find me, who says “That’s ok, we can reschedule and we will be there with you!”
+It is the bombardment of the sneak attack that throws nurses for a loop- when they open their front door, there is an officer on their front steps with what looks like a gun under their blazer and a cup for a urine sample in their hand.

 You have rights.
 It is imperative that you know this.